dakoo/dakoo.github.io/about/index.md

 # Summary #

-15 years of intense software development experience at Samsung Electronics, worked in various capacities, including technical lead and Full-stack programmer.
-Familiar with the full spectrum of project management skills backed by complete Software Development Life Cycle (SDLC) and IT service delivery expertise.
-In-depth knowledge of fundamental technologies of large-scale distributed systems, experience gained through developing and commercializing numerous software products.
-Successfully headed 9 significant projects and contributed in over 12 projects in scalable and reliable distributed systems, multimedia frameworks, and innovative technologies for technical research, proof of concept design and implementation and platform and service commercialization.
-Envisage, develop and deliver elegant software solutions, customer-centric products, and dexterous development processes.
-Utilize IT skills in the development and execution of effective business models and strategies that yield constructive improvements and enhance customer satisfaction and loyalty.
+- 15 years of intense software development experience at Samsung Electronics, worked in various capacities, including technical lead and Full-stack programmer.
+- In-depth knowledge of fundamental technologies of large-scale distributed systems, experience gained through developing and commercializing numerous software products.
+- Successfully headed 9 significant projects and contributed in over 12 projects in scalable and reliable distributed systems, multimedia frameworks, and innovative technologies for technical research, proof of concept design and implementation and platform and service commercialization.
+- Envisage, develop and deliver elegant software solutions, customer-centric products, and dexterous development processes.
+- Utilize IT skills in the development and execution of effective business models and strategies that yield constructive improvements and enhance customer satisfaction and loyalty.

+### ###

 # CORE COMPETENCIES #